chen-tony/ALL-Sum/README.md

 ```

 ### Compute LD blocks using plink
 For 1000 Genomes EUR (~500 samples, 1.5 SNPs), this took about 10 minutes and 100 MB.
 For larger data such as UKB EUR (~300k samples, 1.5 SNPs), this can take.
-Sample size does not need to be very large for reasonable LD.
+In practice, a small subset with a few thousand samples should be enough.

 ```
 # download Ranges for block positions
 wget Range.zip